 Proposed Conference Venue/s

-Description of the proposed conference venue/s, including a description of the city, conference facilities, catering options, suitable hotels, transportation (specifically size of airport and international status, distance from conference site to airport, travel times by air and/or car from a geographic sample of larger cities), culture and entertainment, walkability of the proposed conference venue as well as access to sufficient restaurants and other amenities within walking distance.
+Description of the proposed conference venue/s, including a description of the city, conference facilities, estimated costs, catering options, suitable hotels, transportation (specifically size of airport and international status, distance from conference site to airport, travel times by air and/or car from a geographic sample of larger cities), culture and entertainment, walkability of the proposed conference venue as well as access to sufficient restaurants and other amenities within walking distance.

 Conference venue/s should have capacity for up to 10 concurrent sessions in relative proximity, plenary sessions and an opening reception.
 Venues should have capacity for 450-600 people.
 Please note in your proposal maximum capacity for plenary and concurrent sessions given your proposed conference venue.
 Hotels should be located in close proximity (walking distance) to the conference venue.
 If hotels are not within walking distance of the conference venue, please describe the proposed transportation plan for conference attendees to travel between conference venue and hotel.

 Proposals that address experience working with the conference venue and vendors to secure low and/or no-cost contracts, discounts and/or limited liability hotel room blocks will be given preference.
 Please include rates and estimated costs, when applicable.